fponticelli/tempo/README.md

 Tempo.render({ store, template })
 ```

-You can find this [demo running here](./docs/demo/readme/)

-Let's analyze what is going on there.
+Let's analyze what is going on in this example.

 ```ts
 interface State {